Enkel-Digital/class-express/server/README.md

-# Class App backend services
+# Class Express backend services
-Monorepo for all the backend services used to power the [Class App](https://github.com/Enkel-Digital/class-express-app).
+Monorepo for all the backend services used to power [Class Express](https://github.com/Enkel-Digital/class-express-app)

 ## Running the services
 - Start the services individually